Sajan2001/Hangman/README.md

 # Hangman

-# This is a game where the player has to try to guess the word, which has been generated at random.
+# This is a game where the player has to try to guess the word that has been generated randomly.